 Xiangjiao is undoubtedly nutritious and famous for its richness of mineral potassium.
 It does not only grow in any specific season of the year; it is available year-round.
 Unlike several other fruits, Xiangjiao keeps ripening after being plucked.

-This fruit is super delicious and can be used as an ingredient for many dishes and beverages such as smoothies, muffins, cookies, cakes, crepes, etc. But be careful!
+This fruit is super delicious and can be used as an ingredient for many dishes and beverages.
+To name a few desserts featuring bananas, there are smoothies, muffins, cookies, cakes, crepes, etc. But be careful!
 Xiangjiao may cause allergic reactions in certain individuals with visible symptoms like itchiness.

-You may have never heard of Xigua before, but it is just another name for watermelon.
-It is a type of watermelon that is grown mainly in Africa.
+Technically speaking, Xigua can also fall under the category of food starting with the letter “W” because xigua is just another name for watermelon that is grown mainly in Africa.
 However, it is pretty similar to any other species of watermelon in the world without many significant differences.

 This fruit, which belongs to the same family as cucumber and pumpkin, is a delightful treat that is high in nutritional value.
 It is a local delicacy in the United States.
 Surprisingly, Xigua also means “watermelon” in Chinese.